A ring structure on Tor: The algebra structure on Tor

 In this figure, the objects are color-coded by homotopy type, primitive arrows are red, right homotopies wavy gold, and composites defined so as to make squares commute grey.
 The right face will induce the identity isomorphism on $\Tor_{\W\B A}$.
 The three small interior cubes and triangular prism on the left commute by definition.

-By assumption, there is a \DGC homotopy between $\Phi_A$ and $\Phi_A \o \B\chi$, inducing a homotopy from $\W \Phi_A$ to $\W\Phi_A \o \W\B\chi$, which is represented by a right homotopy $\W\B(A \ox A') \lt P\W\B A$.
-Postcomposing $P\W\xi$ gives a right homotopy $\W\B(A \ox A') \lt P\W\B X$.
+By assumption, there is a \DGC homotopy between $\Phi_A$ and $\Phi_A \o \B\chi$, inducing a homotopy from $\W \Phi_A$ to $\W\Phi_A \o \W\B\chi$, which is represented by a right homotopy $\W\B(A \ox A') \lt P\,\mn\W\B A$.
+Postcomposing $P\,\mn\W\xi$ gives a right homotopy $\W\B(A \ox A') \lt P\,\mn\W\B X$.
 The composition of the homotopy represented by the top face in the large cube and this homotopy is a homotopy from $\W\Phi_X \o \W(\xi\T\xi)$ to $\W\xi \o \W\Phi_A \o \W\B\chi$, as is the composition of the three homotopies represented by the right homotopies along the lower left.
-The right homotopies representing these two compositions are themselves homotopic by \Cref{thm:homotopies-homotopic}, so one finds a commutative diagram of objects receiving maps from $\W\B(A \ox A')$ as in \Cref{fig:comm-plug}.
+The right homotopies representing these two compositions are themselves homotopic by \Cref{thm:homotopies-homotopic} (not that this is helpful or relevant), so one finds a \wrong{commutative} diagram of objects receiving maps from $\W\B(A \ox A')$ as in \Cref{fig:comm-plug}.
+The faces of the cone including the vertex $\W\B(A \ox A')$ are indeed commutative by assumption, but the base \Cref{fig:comm-plug} is not; this is is precisely the same issue that the purported proof of \Cref{thm:homotopy-independence} faced, which is repaired in \Cref{thm:homotopy-independence-mk2}, and so the necessary condition to repair this proof is that the right homotopy $H\: \W\B(A \ox A') \lt PP\W\B X$ in the middle of the cone be \emph{endpoint-fixing} in the sense that the composites $P\pi_0 \o H$ and $P\pi_1 \o H$ factor respectively as $\z \o \W\Phi_X \o \W(\xi \T \xi)$ and $\z \o \W\xi \o \W\Phi_A$, where $\z\: \W\B X \lt P \W\B X$ is the natural map defined in \Cref{def:P}.
+The cone we find we need is thus not one whose base is \Cref{fig:comm-plug}, but instead \Cref{fig:true-base-comm}.